tyliu22/tyliu22.github.io/_pages/about.md

 ---
 permalink: /
-title: "academicpages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Personal website"
 author_profile: true
-redirect_from:
+# redirect_from:
-  - /about/
+#   - /about/
-  - /about.html
+#   - /about.html
 ---